zobayer098/hackathon2025/README.md

         azd show
         ```

-6. (Optional) Now that your app has deployed, you can view your resources in the Azure Portal and your deployments in Azure AI Foundry.
+5. (Optional) Now that your app has deployed, you can view your resources in the Azure Portal and your deployments in Azure AI Foundry.
     - In the [Azure Portal](https://portal.azure.com/), navigate to your environment's resource group.
 The name will be `rg-[your environment name]`.
 Here, you should see your container app, storage account, and all of the other [resources](#resources) that are created in the deployment.
     - In the [Azure AI Foundry Portal](https://ai.azure.com/), select your project.
 If you navigate to the Agents tab, you should be able to view your new agent, named `agent-template-assistant`.
 If you navigate to the Models and Endpoints tab, you should see your AI Services connection with your model deployments.

-7. (Optional) You can use a local development server to test app changes locally.
+6. (Optional) You can use a local development server to test app changes locally.
 To do so, follow the steps in [local deployment server](#local-development-server) after your app is deployed.

-8. (Optional) Follow this [tutorial](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-quick-task) to build your changes into a Docker image and deploy to Azure Container App.
+7. (Optional) To redeploy, run `azd deploy`.
+This will cause new docker image rebuilt, push to Azure Container Registry, and a new revision in Azure Container App with a new docker image.

 ## Tracing and Monitoring